goFrendiAsgard/zaruba/zaruba-tasks/make/fastApi/appTemplate/ztplAppDirectory/README.md

 Auth system responsible for two things:

 * Authenticate who you are
-* Authorize your access to application's features.
+* Authorize you to access application's features.

 As for this writing, our auth system doesn't handle security from message bus (i.e: RPC/Event).